yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

    To reduce some of the complexity of connecting to SQL MI, it is also possible to access SQL MI through a secure public endpoint.
 SQL MI has a dedicated public endpoint address, which is disabled by default.
 If enabled, the client-side outbound firewall and network security group rules limit outbound connectivity to this endpoint.
 It is recommended that the traffic allowed to connect be limited to well-known IP addresses.

-4. We do not want to be locked into a specific cloud vendor.
-Is it possible to use PaaS services for hosting our databases, and still have a valid exit strategy, or will this mean we should stick to using VMs in Azure for hosting our databases?
+4. We want to avoid "vendor lock-in" when moving to the cloud.
+Will using PaaS services for hosting our databases allow us to have a valid exit strategy?
+Or should we stick to using VMs in Azure for hosting our databases?

    Yes, it is possible to use a PaaS database service and still avoid vendor lock-in.
 They could use [Transactional replication](https://docs.microsoft.com/azure/azure-sql/managed-instance/replication-between-two-instances-configure-tutorial) to replicate data into remote SQL Server databases, including those in another cloud vendor's cloud.